jtabeling/cursor_photo_converter_macos/memory-bank/activeContext.md

 ## Next Steps

-1.  **Testing:** Validate the logging system captures useful debugging information for video conversion failures.
+1.  **Production Use:** Application ready for regular use with comprehensive logging and performance optimizations.
+2.  **Monitoring:** Use log files to identify and address any edge cases or problematic video types that emerge during real-world use.
-2.  **Analysis:** Review log files from failed conversions to identify root causes (4K videos, specific codecs, etc.).
+3.  **Analysis:** Review log files from any failed conversions to identify patterns (4K videos, specific codecs, etc.) and implement targeted fixes as needed.
-3.  **Merge:** After validation, merge `added-logger-2025-10-21` branch into main branch.
-4.  **Further Optimization:** If specific failure patterns emerge, implement targeted fixes for problematic video types.
-5.  **Optional Enhancements:** Consider future improvements:
+4.  **Optional Enhancements:** Consider future improvements:
     *   Additional output format options (PNG, TIFF, etc.).
     *   Advanced metadata editing capabilities.
     *   Integration with cloud storage services.
     *   Command-line interface for automation.
+    *   User documentation or help system.
-6.  **Maintenance:** Regular updates to maintain compatibility with new macOS versions and frameworks.
+5.  **Maintenance:** Regular updates to maintain compatibility with new macOS versions and frameworks.

 ## Active Decisions/Considerations